adu3110/adu3110/README.md

 * [Linear-Algebra-Functions](https://github.com/adu3110/Linear-Algebra-Functions) - The purpose of this project is to create a repository of functions for commonly used algorithms in Linear Algebra.

 * [Baysian-Event-Study](https://github.com/adu3110/Baysian-Event-Study) - I developed an event study statistics in Bayesian Paradigm of Statistics - Language used R

+and some fun work is pinned below :)